Digital Twins Shaping the Future of Sustainable Urban Operations - www.lokmattimes.com

 Digital Twins Shaping the Future of Sustainable Urban Operations

-VMPL New Delhi [India], January 30: In an era where urban growth is accelerating at an unprecedented pace, the ...
+New Delhi [India], January 30: In an era where urban growth is accelerating at an unprecedented pace, the role ...

 Digital twins are intelligent, virtual replicas of physical assets that use real-time data to simulate, monitor, and optimize performance.
 By creating these virtual counterparts, stakeholders gain actionable insights that improve efficiency, reduce costs, and enhance sustainability.
 These models enable predictive analysis, helping to forecast outcomes, pinpoint inefficiencies, and refine operational processes in a variety of contexts, from individual buildings to entire urban infrastructures.